dirkschumacher/wasmr/README.md

   - No import support yet - any wasm file with imports does not work
   - No Table
-  - Bug fixes
+  - bug fixes
-  - Read more about the desing of wasm 🙈
+  - Read more about the design of wasm 🙈

 ## License

-\*IT ajust like wasmer.
+MIT just like wasmer.